uzakov/uzakov.github.io/_posts/2025-12-23-javascript-injection-via-basic-auth-in-firefox-the-story-behind-bugzilla-1944926-and-no-cve.md

+---
+layout: post
+title: Executing arbitrary JavaScript from third-party origin when processing HTTP Basic Auth in Firefox: the story behind Bugzilla 1944926 and no CVE.
+---

 *All opinions in this post are my own (and my colleague's), and do not represent any employer, organization, or institution with which we are or have been affiliated.*